lemonrock/css/README.md

 ### @media

-* calc() nodes are reduced to simple assignments except for lengths
 * aspect-ratios are normalized using Euclid's algorithm
 * resolutions are reduced to either pixel densities (eg a DPI of 96 => a density of 1) or DPI from dots-per-centimetre (which is always larger)
 * Keyframe percentage of '100%' is written as 'to'